Image

 Hire Your Pettis County, MO Criminal Defense Attorney Now | Combs Waterkotte

-Choosing the right Pettis County, MO lawyer can make the difference between your case having a positive outcome and you spending time in jail.
+Selecting the right Pettis County, MO lawyer can make the difference between your case being ended favorably and you spending time in jail.
 Unlike other Pettis County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can be sure that you will receive 24/7 access to the Pettis County criminal defense lawyer that is working on your case.
-No matter where you are, what time it is, or your present circumstances, you can discuss with us your case, the legal process, or anything else.
+When you choose Combs Waterkotte, you can be sure that you will have 24/7 access to the Pettis County criminal defense lawyer that is working on your case.
+No matter what time it or where you are, you can discuss with us your case, the legal process, or any other topic.

-When you have been indicted on criminal charges in Pettis County, from a simple traffic ticket for speeding to federal felonies, call Combs Waterkotte first.
-Talk to us at (314) 900-HELP or contact us online to schedule a free consultation, but before you call we invite you to take a look at what some of our previous clients have said about their experiences working with the experienced Pettis County, MO criminal defense attorneys at Combs Waterkotte.
+When you are facing criminal charges in Pettis County, from a simple moving violation for speeding to serious felonies, call Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to schedule a free consultation, but before you call we ask you to take a look at what some of our previous clients have said about their time working with the skilled Pettis County, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas